USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 In the directory where you would like to install CMAQ, issue the following command to clone the official EPA GitHub repository for CMAQv5.3:

-`git clone -b 5.3 https://github.com/USEPA/CMAQ CMAQ_REPO`
+`git clone -b master https://github.com/USEPA/CMAQ CMAQ_REPO`

 Using the git clone option, CMAQ will install into the following directories: